We’re a couple of episodes in to filming our first ever TV show – The Horse Man.

 We’ve not only learned about what we’d do differently next time.
 We’ve also taken away some techniques and ways of working that may benefit the TV commercials, web videos and company videos we make much more frequently.

 So… If you need an experienced team of TV show makers, give us a shout.
-We’re excited about what our next project could be!
+We’re excited about what our next TV or video production project could be!